bumble-tech/bumble-doc-gen/docs/2.parser/4_sourceLocator/index.rst

 Source locators are needed so that the parser knows which files to parse, or to get data on a specific file after the primary parsing procedure

 Source locators are set in the configuration, in method `ConfigurationInterface::classEntityFilterCondition\(\) </docs/2.parser/4_sourceLocator/_Classes/ConfigurationInterface.rst#mclassentityfiltercondition>`_.
-They can also be connected using plugins that implement interface `CustomSourceLocatorInterface </docs/2.parser/4_sourceLocator/_Classes/CustomSourceLocatorInterface.rst>`_
+They can also be connected using plugins handle `OnLoadSourceLocatorsCollection </docs/2.parser/4_sourceLocator/_Classes/OnLoadSourceLocatorsCollection.rst>`_ event

 **Usage example:**